KnapsackPro/knapsack/README.md

 #### Step 1

-For the first time run all specs at once with enabled report generator.
+For the first time run all tests at once with enabled report generator.
 Set up your build command:

     # Step for RSpec
     KNAPSACK_GENERATE_REPORT=true bundle exec rspec spec